 Client Reviews of DeLoach, Hofstra & Cavonis, P.A.

 Call Our Seminole Law Office Today

-Injury victims may hesitate to call a lawyer because they aren’t sure how to find the right attorney for them or because they are worried about the cost.
+Injury victims may hesitate to call a lawyer because they are not sure how to find the right attorney for them or because they are worried about the cost.
 The Help For The Hurt team at DeLoach, Hofstra & Cavonis, P.A. makes it easy.
 Our firm has been a community fixture for many years, and we’ve had success for injury clients time and again.
 Check out our client testimonials to hear from them directly.
-Also, we don’t get paid unless you do.
+Also, we don’t get paid in an injury case unless you do.
 Our fee comes from your settlement, and we offer free, no-obligation consultations.
-We can’t take away the pain or loss of your injury, but we can work to help you obtain the compensation you deserve to protect yourself and your family.
+We can’t take away the pain or loss of your injury, but we can work to help you obtain the compensation you deserve to protect you and your family.
 Call our Seminole office today at 727-397-5571, or take a moment to fill out our online contact form for a prompt response from a member of our legal team.